NRI ITR Filing Guide 2026

 - PAN Card

-- Bank statements (NRE/NRO)
+- Bank statements (NRE & NRO accounts)

-- Form 16 / Income details
+- Form 16 / Salary slips (if applicable)

 - TDS certificates

-- Capital gain statements
+- Capital gains statements from broker

-Step-by-Step NRI ITR Filing Process
+Step-by-Step NRI ITR Filing Process 2026

 Step 1: Determine Residential Status

-Check your days of stay in India.
+Calculate your days of stay in India and select the correct status.

-Step 4: Report Income & Deductions
+Step 3: Report Income Correctly

 Common Mistakes NRIs Should Avoid

-- Not reporting capital gains
+Mistake 2: Not reporting capital gains

-- Ignoring DTAA benefits
+Mistake 3: Ignoring DTAA benefits

 Conclusion

-For more tax updates visit: https://www.taxpremia.com
+For more practical tax updates visit: TaxPremia.com

 Comments